Using Buying Groups to Increase Credit Card Spend

 • If shipping merchandise to your home, factor taxes and shipping costs in to the profitability of the deal.

 • If shipping directly to a group (drop-shipping), be aware that many large retailers have the addresses for common buyer groups blocked and will auto-cancel orders that are made to those addresses.
-Sometimes this can be remedied by “jigging” their address (adding additional characters, spaces, etc), sometimes it’s necessary to ship to your own address to get the order through.
+Sometimes this can be remedied by “jigging” their address (adding additional characters, spaces, etc), but sometimes it’s necessary to ship to your own address to get the order through.
+In those cases, additional shipping costs will usually be incurred.

 • Many stores block the ability to buy 3rd party gift cards with Visa/MC gift cards.
 It’s easiest for both gc and merchandise to pay using credit cards.